DanielPSaul/DanielPSaul/README.md

 # Portfolio Contents

 This repository consists of work completed through personal projects, part-time experiences, and coursework.
-The languages and software used include R, Python, SQL, Java, Tableau, SPSS, and Salesforce.
+Some code, projects, or files may be limited due to lost items and prevention of releasing personal or sensitive data/information.

 - Web Application Development
   - Solar Panel Simulation